2018 Kazakhstan bus fire

 On 18 January 2018, a bus caught fire on the Samara–Shymkent road in Yrgyz District, Aktobe, Kazakhstan.
 The fire killed 52 passengers, with five persons escaping including the drivers.

 Events

 The fire occurred at around 10:30 AM (UTC+5:00) as the bus was transporting Uzbek migrant workers to Kazan in Russia.

-All the deceased were Uzbeks; the survivors were Uzbek passengers and the Kazakh drivers.
-A side door was reportedly blocked, preventing exit from the vehicle.
+All the deceased were Uzbek nationals; the survivors were two Uzbek passengers and the three Kazakh drivers of the vehicle.
+A side door was reportedly blocked when the fire started, preventing exit from the vehicle.